OpenATO/website/_site/README.md

-# ATO ASAP
+# OpenATO

-The official website for ATO ASAP.
+The official website for OpenATO.